Xelson/tsarapi/README.md

 ![image](./logo.png)

-# Trsarapi
+# TsarAPI

-Plugin for AmxModX to interact and connect your Counter-Strike 1.6 game server with the service [Tsaravar](https://tsarvar.com/):
+Plugin for AmxModX to interact and connect your Counter-Strike 1.6 game server with the service [Tsarvar](https://tsarvar.com/):
 * Displaying chat and events (kills, map changes) in real-time;
 * Displaying team scores and compositions;
 * Displaying player statistics based on [CSstatsX SQL](https://dev-cs.ru/resources/179/), [CsStats MySQL](https://fungun.net/shop/?p=show&id=3) and their modifications;